 Hey, let's talk about that speed for a second.

 The Top Trumps photography blogs comparing specs will never be able to tell you this: The D2Hs is an incredibly fast camera; much faster in practice than any amateur SLR and in a whole different category to any non-SLR camera.
 Having spent time away after the death of my D2H shooting lesser cameras, I realised just how much these cameras need to be used to be appreciated.
-The speed at which these beasts work is why, despite the 4.1 megapixel resolution and decade-old design, the D2H and D2Hs are still in daily use by professional sports and news photographers around the world.
+The speed at which these things work is why, despite the 4.1 megapixel resolution and decade-old design, the D2H and D2Hs are still in daily use by professional sports and news photographers around the world.

 Reader Bruce W. Smith is one of these folks, who owned two of the world's first D2Hs (plural D2H) and still shoots one today as a backup to his D3s (plural D3).